 Co-Chair: Lindsey Myers, Colorado Department of Public Health and Environment

-The Heroin Response work group’s purpose is to establish a coordinated statewide response to the emerging heroin problem in Colorado.
-Members of the work group represent diverse backgrounds and include representatives from federal, state, and local law enforcement, prevention, treatment, and recovery organizations.
+The Heroin Response Work Group’s purpose is to establish a coordinated statewide response to Colorado’s emerging heroin problem.
+Work group members represent diverse backgrounds and include representatives from federal, state, and local law enforcement, prevention, treatment, and recovery organizations.

 - Identify and compile data on the trends related to heroin availability and abuse in Colorado from various data sources to help shape response strategies;

 - Identify best practice approaches to preventing, intervening with, and treating opioid abuse, including heroin addiction;

 - Enhance the connection and collaboration between law enforcement and treatment providers;